phsiao/idxdo/README.md

 Executing the command below would try to download and dump the Gitcoin Passport document to stdout.
-You can back up your Passport and inspect what stamps Gitcoin have issued to you.
+You can back up your Passport and inspect what stamps Gitcoin has issued to you.

 ```
 $ idxdo gp dump --account <your etherum address starts with 0x...>